mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 organizations.
 Because if humanity's superpower is collaboration, as we were talking about earlier, bullying is a collaboration killer, and it might work for the person who's bullying, but it's bad for the team collectively.
-[00:27:52]
+[00:27:50]

 **Michaela:** Yeah.
-One thing that came to my mind is I love to talk about software engineering practices [00:28:00] on this podcast as well.
+One thing that came to my mind is I love to talk about software engineering practices on this podcast [00:28:00] as well.
 And, what I'm wondering sometimes is how, and probably you, as the experts here, you thought about that already.
 How can some of the engineering practices shape our culture, or how are you doing that?
 And do you think that they can increase or decrease, you know, diversity, equity and inclusion?
-For example, cultural abuse, right?
-There are also studies on biases in culture abuse that, you know, certain types of groups GAD, their cultural views rejected for, you know, for no reason or less of a reason than other people or what I always saw.
+For example, culture views, right?
+There are also studies on biases in culture views that, you know, certain types of groups got their cultural views rejected for, you know, for no reason or less of a reason than other people or what I always saw.
 Like the Friday night beer.
 Well, like I hated the Friday night beer.
 I don't